buzzAswathRajesh/bioregen_v2/README.md

 Installation To run this script, you will need Python installed on your system along with several dependencies:

+Apply the same for SVR model and Heatmap

 pandas numpy matplotlib

 You can install these dependencies using pip: